ardfard/Basilisk/README.md

 Basilisk
 ========

-A framework to works with PyQt/PySide a bit easier
+A framework to works with PyQt/PySide a bit easier.
+It's inspired by Caliburn.micro framework for C#.